apache/doris/docs/en/administrator-guide/export-manual.md

 ## Principle

 After the user submits an Export job.
 Doris counts all Tablets involved in this job.
 These tablets are then grouped to generate a special query plan for each group.
 The query plan reads the data on the included tablet and then writes the data to the specified path of the remote storage through Broker.
+It can also be directly exported to the remote storage that supports S3 protocol through S3 protocol.

 The overall mode of dispatch is as follows: